smnraphael/budget-tracker/README.md

 Additionally, the dashboard showcases:

 - **Recent Transactions**: A list displaying the date, description, and amount of your latest transactions.
-- **Visual Analytics**: Three dynamic graphs to help you understand your finances:
+- **Visual Analytics**: Three dynamic charts to help you understand your finances.
+You can hover over each of them to reveal more detailed information.
   - **Pie Chart**: Breakdown of income and expenses by category.
   - **Bar Chart**: Monthly history of income and expenses.
   - **Radial Chart**: Ratio of income to expenses.